-The balance of the unrestricted reserves held in the general fund was £727,318 at the year end.
-Of this balance, £669,311 was held in investments to generate long term income for the charity, and a further £10,428 represented by the book value of fixed asset equipment held at the year end.
-This leaves our 'free' reserves at £47,579 at the year end, which are held to provide working capital to meet the cost of ongoing operations.
-The trustees regard this amount as adequate and aim to build this amount in the future.
+The balance of the unrestricted reserves held in the general fund was £751,128 at the year end.
+Of this balance, £442,116 was held in investments to generate long term income for the charity, and a further £47,602 represented by the book value of fixed asset equipment held at the year end.
+This leaves our 'free' reserves at £261,410 at the year end, which are held to provide working capital to meet the cost of ongoing operations.

-TRUSTEES' REPORT (INCLUDING DIRECTORS' REPORT) (CONTINUED) FOR THE YEAR ENDED 31 DECEMBER 2021 a) SANG 1 (Suitable Alternative Natural Greenspace)
+TRUSTEES' REPORT (INCLUDING DIRECTORS' REPORT) (CONTINUED) FOR THE YEAR ENDED 31 DECEMBER 2022 a) SANG 1 (Suitable Alternative Natural Greenspace)